naomizhang3/Brainflex/README.md

 ## Setting Up BRAINFLEX
 1. Clone the repository
 2. Configure your environment
-  Update the .env file with your unique password
+  Use the .env.template file to create a new .env file with your unique password

 3. Install Docker Desktop (if you haven't already)
 4. Start the app